r-gg/serverless-computing/README.md

 - kafka at : `kafkica.openwhisk.svc.cluster.local`
 - minio at : `minio-operator9000.minio-dev.svc.cluster.local` (port 9000)
 - openwhisk API (for wsk CLI) : `owdev-nginx.openwhisk.svc.cluster.local`

+# Developing the main app

+- Ports 5000 and 5001 of the main-app pod are open.
+The default app is served on 5000 and 5001 is left for experimentation.
+- If you want to add custom code to the main flask app, modify the app.py in the pod and start serving the flask app on localhost:5001

 # Openwhisk setup